 3. Create and present an individual media project, or in video to collaborate in the making of a project, which demonstrates their capacity to grow into adaptable professional media practitioners.

 - Pre-production planning processes, including researching content, identifying and working to a brief and working to an audience.

-- Organisational aspects of media productions, including administration, budget, OHS, insurance and legal matters.
+- Organisational aspects of media productions, including administration, budget, H&S, insurance and legal matters.